Worle dance school crowned UK's second-best at national competition

 A hip hop dance academy in Worle has scooped a top national award after winning second place at the UK Hip Hop Dance Championship in Shropshire.

-Two teams from BellTrix Dance Company, New Bristol Road, battled for the top spot against dozens of other teams across the country.
+Two teams from BellaTrix Dance Company, New Bristol Road, battled for the top spot against dozens of other teams across the country.

-For the junior hip hop category, BellTrix came second and in the senior category, team Queen Bs came third.
+For the junior hip hop category, BellaTrix came second and in the senior category, team Queen Bs came third.

 The dancers are all students aged 10 to 16 at Priory Community School.
 They include: Emma (Year 10), Abi (Year 11), Kiera (Year 11), Evie (Year 10), Brooke (Year 10), Rosanna (Year 10), Sunnie (Year 9), Grace (Year 9), Shauna (Year 7).